visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/looker.md

 import Zoom from "react-medium-image-zoom";
 import "react-medium-image-zoom/dist/styles.css";

-Admin needs to configure the following keys in Looker platform in order to authenticate the application and fetch the Dashboards and Users from it.
+Admin needs to configure the following keys in the Looker platform in order to authenticate the application and fetch the Dashboards and Users from it.

 **API3 Credentials**